-Watermaster and the IEUA executed this surface-water and groundwater-monitoring program per the 2004 Basin Plan Amendment and Work Plan from 2004 through 2011 (WEI, 2007b; 2008b; 2009a; 2010; 2011a; and 2012b), and concluded that (i) hydraulic control east of Chino-I Desalter Well 5 has not been achieved (ii) hydraulic control west of Chino-I Desalter Well 5 has not been achieved, and (iii) the impact of rising groundwater discharge from Chino-North on surface-water quality in the Santa Ana River at Prado Dam has been de minimis.
+Watermaster and the IEUA executed this surface-water and groundwater-monitoring program per the 2004 Basin Plan Amendment and Work Plan from 2004 through 2011 (WEI, 2007b; 2008b; 2009a; 2010; 2011a; and 2012b), and concluded that (i) hydraulic control has been achieved to the east of Chino-I Desalter Well 5, (ii) hydraulic control has not been achieved to the west of Chino-I Desalter Well 5, and (iii) the impact of rising groundwater discharge from Chino-North on surface-water quality in the Santa Ana River at Prado Dam has been de minimis.
 Watermaster and the IEUA also concluded that the data collected as part of the surface-water monitoring program were not necessary to determine the state of hydraulic control, and began the process of modifying the surface-water and groundwater-monitoring program and commitments accordingly.
+In 2010, the Chino Basin Desalter Authority6 (CDA) began construction of the Chino-I Desalter Well 5 (see also: Section 2.1.3 and Figure 2-1).